Cloud Insight FAQ

 Delete C:\Program Files (x86)\NBP\agent_controller_windows.
 Be sure to back up any necessary files.

-For how to install Agent, see Q. How do I install Agent?
+For more information about how to install the agent, see Q. How do I install the Agent?

 Q. How do I check the Agent's logs?